-In addition, Google will update the camera app to make it easier to use.
+Also, Google will update the Camera app to make it easier to use.
 With dual cameras for the first time, Google is hard at work calibrating the app to best capture the data available from two cameras for even better photos.
-We also know popular features such as Night Sight will be easier to use, switching to a dedicated tab instead of buried in the "More" section of the camera app.
+And as usual, Google is adding a host of new features to make the camera the best on the market.

 - Sensor size: Unknown

 - Zoom: 2x optical and 10x digital

 - Flash: dual tone LED

 - Image stabilization: yes, OIS and EIS (wide-angle and telephoto)

 - Lens cover: sapphire crystal

 - Formats: JPEG, RAW

 Videography should be similar to its predecessor with video capture up to 4K at 60 fps.
 Slow motion should improve to up to 480 fps at 720p thanks to the Qualcomm Snapdragon 845.
 We don't know how Google will handle the dual -camera system in videos.
 Whether they give users access to both in videos is anyone's guess.

 We do know some of the new features that will be added to the software.
 One is Audio Zoom which will direct the microphones (a feature recently added to Android 10) to focus on any zoomed-in area so that the subject of your video is easier to hear.